rameznafeh/fact-checking-rnn/README.md

 ## Results

 Models were trained with a batch size of 1024 with Early stopping with a patience of 3 epochs.
-Tables and detailed results are in the python notebook however this is a summary: our findings showed that using the last state of an RNN, LSTM in our case, gave the best results for sentence embeddings.
+Tables and detailed results are in the python notebook however this is a summary: findings showed that using the last state of an RNN, LSTM in this case, gave the best results for sentence embeddings.
 Out of the 3 input merging strategies, mean of the inputs performed the best, and cosine similarity as an added input slightly improved performance (~0.5%) in two cases or slightly hurt it (~0.5%) in one case which can probably be attributed to randomness.

 ## Discussion

-From the results we see that the F1 score was consistenlty better in all models for the SUPPORT class than for the REFUTE class, and that may be due to the class imbalance in the training set that favours the SUPPORT class.
+From the results we can see that the F1 score was consistenlty better in all models for the SUPPORT class than for the REFUTE class, and that may be due to the class imbalance in the training set that favours the SUPPORT class.
 Moreover, while 8.7% of the claims had multiple evidences, given by: